 To pursue these benefits, you must file a claim within one year of your loved one’s death.

 Whatever type of injury you sustained while working on a construction site, we are here to help.
 We know how to navigate Nevada’s workers’ compensation insurance system.
 We also will identify when you have the right to sue a third party.

-To talk with us at Oronoz & Ericsson Injury Lawyers about how we can help after a construction accident, call (702) 878-2889 to schedule your free initial consultation.
+To talk with us at Oronoz & Ericsson, LLC about how we can help after a construction accident, call (702) 878-2889 to schedule your free initial consultation.